 - No compromise.
-If you fail at one step, entire journey can be compromised.
+If you fail at one step, the entire journey can be compromised.
 Alas, people remember fails better than wins.
 Remember to eliminate all the gaps that can discourage customers too.

 - Find as many points as you possibly can.
 The hidden ones included.
 What if your hobbit goes on a completely unexpected journey around the path you designed?
-Instead of buying that thing straight from the counter, people can go check on-line reviews without even leaving your store.
+Instead of buying that thing straight from the counter, people can go check online reviews without even leaving your store.
 To make sure you’re not missing points look at your service through the eyes of people.
 By the way, read this post about the right number of touchpoints.

 - Ideally, each persona would have a path of their own.
 There’s no point of cloning personas if they all have the same path.
-Build journeys around they personalities.
+Build journeys around their personalities.
 How will John behave in this situation?
 And what about Marry?

 - Do not take channels for touch points.
 They are different.
 Period.

 Nailing touchpoints in UXPressia